cljctools/cljctools/README.md

 ## goal

-- one protocol, one encryption,...  - pick one (like bittorrent) and focus on user programs, not swiss army knife bloated tooling
+- one protocol, one encryption,...  - pick one (like bittorrent) and focus on user programs, not swiss army knife bloated tooling (MULTICS vs UNIX all over again..)